charlie1329/rp-exercise4/README.md

 # rp-exercise4
-All of the code for the robot programming exercise 4
+All of the code for the robot programming exercise 4, doing well